jgrebol/ESIpy/README.md

 <p align="center"><img width="40.0%" src="https://github.com/jgrebol/ESIpy/blob/main/logoesipy.png"></p>

 The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert-space partitions using the PySCF module.
-The program supports both restricted and unrestricted calculations for single-determinant wave functions.
+The program supports both restricted and unrestricted calculations for single-determinant wavefunctions, and correlated wavefunctions from a restricted object (RHF).
 The atomic partitions supported by the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO), and Intrinsic Atomic Orbita (IAO).

 ## Citation

 All the calculations performed for the creation and implementation of this program have been conducted in the following scientific paper:

 **Joan Grèbol-Tomàs, Eduard Matito, Pedro Salvador, Chem.
 Eur.
-J. 2024, e202401282.**
+J. 2024, 30, e202401282.**

 Also, find it on-line [here](https://chemistry-europe.onlinelibrary.wiley.com/doi/10.1002/chem.202401282?af=R).
-Please if you are publishing the results obtained from ESIpy remember to cite the program.
+If you are publishing the results obtained from ESIpy remember to cite the program.
 The code is licensed under the GNU GPLv3.
 See the [LICENSE](LICENSE) file for details.
 See the [examples/README.md](examples/README.md) file for details on how to use the program.
-If you encounter any bugs, please feel free to report them on the [Issues page](https://github.com/jgrebol/ESIpy/issues), or send a mail to [joangrebol@gmail.com](mailto:joangrebol@gmail.com).
+If you encounter any bugs, please feel free to report them on the [Issues page](https://github.com/jgrebol/ESIpy/issues), or send a mail to [joan.grebol@dipc.org](mailto:joan.grebol@dipc.org).

 ## Theoretical background